numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 .. _NEP41:

 =================================================
-NEP 41 — First step towards a new Datatype System
+NEP 41 — First step towards a new datatype system
 =================================================

 :title: First step towards a new Datatype System